If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 Most toners need a developer to work.
 The developer helps the toner reach the hair shaft so the tone lasts longer.

-Developers contain hydrogen peroxide.
-This gently opens the cuticle so the toner can deposit tone.
+Toners contain the actual color molecules alongside alkaline ingredients that gently open the cuticle.
+The developer contains hydrogen peroxide, which activates those color molecules so they can successfully deposit into the hair shaft.
 That is why most toners, except toning shampoos and conditioners, are designed to be mixed with a developer or activator.

 Note